BettercareHealth/bettercare/nc/nc-3.md

 *Figure 3-B: The front and back of a road-to-health card*

-[fig-3-A]: {{ site.baseurl }}/images/nc-fig-3-A.svg "Figure 3-A: Form for recording the results of a physical examination"
+[fig-3-A]: ../images/nc-fig-3-A.svg "Figure 3-A: Form for recording the results of a physical examination"
-[fig-3-B]: {{ site.baseurl }}/images/nc-fig-3-B.svg "Figure 3-B: The front and back of a road-to-health card"
+[fig-3-B]: ../images/nc-fig-3-B.svg "Figure 3-B: The front and back of a road-to-health card"